jmakeig/svelte-xstate-collection-details/README.md

-This repo is an exercise to understand how to plumb [Svelte](https://svelte.dev) components with interrelated [XState](https://xstate.js.org) state machines managing state.
-The goal is to declare as much of the _busisness logic_ as possible in the state machine(s) and relegate the UI to pure _presentation logic_.
-The use case here is a classic collection-detail.
+This repo is an experiment to understand how to plumb [Svelte](https://svelte.dev) components with interrelated [XState](https://xstate.js.org) state machines to manage state.
+The goal is to declare as much of the _busisness logic_ in the state machine(s) and relegate the UI to pure _presentation logic_—bascially a giant switch statement over finite state.

+The use case for this example is a classic collection-detail.
 Initially you get a list of available items.
 Selecting one shows its detail and allows the user to edit.

-The key insight was that XState actors (e.g. interpreted machines) are also Svelte stores.
-Passing stores between components allows you to let XState handle the relationships between the backing state, for example, `spawn`ing child machines.
-As @Rich-Harris’s comment above indicates, it’s possible to hydrate server-generated content with “real” objects, not just JSON-serializable data. 🤯
+The key insight leading me here was that XState actors (e.g. interpreted machines) are also Svelte stores.
+Unlike components accessing global stores, injecting stores into components lets XState handle the relationships between the backing state, for example, `spawn`ing child machines.
+With SvelteKit, you can even pre-render this on the server. 🤯

+The app is made up of a page component that instantiates the backing state machine and delegates to UI components.
+Each component pushes its child components’ reactive state down, making them relatively straightforward to test and reason over.

 ### Page component